 - What is your website about?

-You will then have to pick from the drop down menu how you found out about the programme and also fill in a “CAPTCHA” form that proves you are not some type of robotic software creating fake Ids.
+You will then have to pick from the drop down menu how you found out about the program and also fill in a “CAPTCHA” form that proves you are not some type of robotic software creating fake Ids.

 Finally there is a section where you are asked to read the Amazon Associate’s Agreement before clicking “Finish.”

-You will then have to wait on an approval email from Amazon before you can begin to use the programme.
+You will then have to wait on an approval email from Amazon before you can begin to use the program.
 If you get an email that does not approve you to join, then you will need to do more work on your website and apply again.

 The type of websites that get rejected are those with just a few short articles on them or those where other people’s content has simply been cut and pasted straight into your website.